-I try not to make the deer chili recipe too hot, as we have kiddos eating too - this gives it just enough of a bite so that you know you're eating chili, but it's not uncomfortable.
-Those who like it hotter can always add a little hot sauce or chillies!
+I try not to make my deer chili recipe too hot, as we have kiddos eating too - this gives it just enough of a bite so that you know you're eating chili, but it's not uncomfortable.
+Those who like it hotter can always add a little hot sauce or chilies!

 Note: If you don't have to worry about the heat and prefer it hotter - add Cayenne Pepper, chilies or hot sauce to taste.

 - Red Kidney Beans (chili beans)

 - Garlic Powder

 - Onion Powder

 - Creole Seasoning

 - Ground Venison

 - Chopped Carrots